Salman Zarka: Military service

 After receiving his MD degree he started his military service which lasted over 25 years.
-Dr. Zarka served as a doctor in an Armored Battalion of the 401st Brigade and as the brigade's medical officer.
+Zarka served as a doctor in an Armored Battalion of the 401st Brigade and as the brigade's medical officer.
 He served as a doctor in the 36th Division (Ga'ash Formation) and as Head of the military health branch at the Chief Medical Officer headquarters.
 At 2008 he was promoted to the rank of Colonel and was appointed as Medical Commander of the Northern Command during the tenure of Gadi Eizenkot as the commanding officer.
 In 2013 he was appointed as the Commander of the IDF Center for Medical Services and the Head of Health Department in the Medical Corps.
 In March 2013 he founded and commanded the operation of a field hospital on the Israel-Syria border for the treatment of wounded victims of the Syrian Civil War.

-Academic
+Academics

-Zarka has a master's degree in epidemiology and public health from the Hebrew University Braun School of Public Health and Community Medicine, he is a graduate of the National Security College, and has a master's degree in political science and national security from the University of Haifa.
-Serves as a senior lecturer in the Department of Military Medicine at the Hebrew University and as a senior lecturer at the Faculty of Social Welfare and Health in the School of Public Health of Haifa University.
-At the last year, Dr. Zarka teaches at the Faculty of Medicine at Bar Ilan University.
+Zarka served as a senior lecturer in the Department of Military Medicine at the Hebrew University and as a senior lecturer at the Faculty of Social Welfare and Health in the School of Public Health of Haifa University.
+He has also taught at the Faculty of Medicine at Bar Ilan University.

-Dr. Zarka has two specialties: one in the field of public health and the other one in the field of medical management, in which he gained vast experience while serving as an assistant to the Director General of the Ministry of Health, Prof. Ronni Gamzu.
+Zarka has two specialties: one in the field of public health and the other one in the field of medical management, in which he gained vast experience while serving as an assistant to the Director General of the Ministry of Health, Prof. Ronni Gamzu.
 In this capacity he led the "Rest in Dignity" program (the purpose of which was to provide dignified burial to the samples remaining at forensic pathology institute at Abu Kabir) and project of medical services upgrade across hospitals in northern Israel (Nahariya, Poria and Ziv) as part of establishment of Safed Medical School.